-The applications which are of most importance to a user accessing the Internet via GPRS, HTTP and Email, are both based on the Transmission Control Protocol (TCP).
+The applications which are of most importance to a user accessing the Internet via GPRS, HTTP and Email, are both based on TCP.
 Therefore, a detailed simulation of TCP is required.
 Several versions of TCP may be running in the Internet depending on the configuration of the two communicating systems.
-In the simulation TCP New Reno [14] was implemented.
+In the simulation TCP New Reno [28] was implemented.